 Preparation of fact sheets will help you communicate the proposed changes with your peers, your community, the media and policymakers.
 They should be written to communicate with the varied audiences involved.
 You may wish to mix and match language from multiple fact sheets to communicate with different audiences as appropriate.

 Stakeholder involvement, having an idea what the reaction from stakeholders may be and having appropriate fact sheets and talking points will all aid in a smooth adoption process.
 If you need help identifying stakeholders, creating a fact sheet or developing a list of talking points SPEER can help.
 Every jurisdiction is a little different so just reach out to us and we will help you.

 County Order or Resolution

-Despite not having enforcement authority, counties may adopt an energy code and issue permits.
+Counties may adopt an energy code and issue permits.
 SPEER encourages them to do this because there is a very real lack of clarity about the roles and responsibilities in providing affordable, comfortable, healthy and durable housing for the citizens of Texas.
-To assist counties in developing and implementing an energy code permitting resolution SPEER has developed this sample county order or resolution.
+To assist counties in developing and implementing an energy code, SPEER has developed this sample County Order or Resolution.

 Cities, towns and villages

 There are about 1200 cities, towns and villages in Texas that have a responsibility to adopt and enforce energy codes.
 Code adoption ordinances take many forms and most cities will have a preferred format.